rust-lang/book/src/ch04-02-references-and-borrowing.md

 The scopes of the immutable references `r1` and `r2` end after the `println!` where they are last used, which is before the mutable reference `r3` is created.
-These scopes don’t overlap, so this code is allowed: the compiler can tell that the reference is no longer being used at a point before the end of the scope.
+These scopes don’t overlap, so this code is allowed: The compiler can tell that the reference is no longer being used at a point before the end of the scope.

 Even though borrowing errors may be frustrating at times, remember that it’s the Rust compiler pointing out a potential bug early (at compile time rather than at runtime) and showing you exactly where the problem is.
-Then you don’t have to track down why your data isn’t what you thought it was.
+Then, you don’t have to track down why your data isn’t what you thought it was.

 ### Dangling References